 Consult with Your Local Naturopath

-Gastric reflux is a complex medical condition that requires proper work up and treatment.
-Naturopathic medicine has many treatments available including botanical medicines, homeopathics, physical medicine, food allergy elimination diets and others that can offer a permanent solution to healing reflux, preventing the need for PPI medication.
+GERD is a complex condition that requires proper evaluation.
+Naturopathic medicine has many natural solutions available including botanical medicines, homeopathics, physical medicine, food allergy elimination diets and others that can offer a permanent solution to healing reflux, preventing the need for PPI medication.